cyhoeddwn/cyhoeddwn-guide/_docs/guidelines/privacy_policy.md

 ## How will we store your data?

 We store textual data on a [insert name of provider] PostgreSQL database, media data is stored in an AWS S3 bucket.
-We will store your data until your account is deleted (which will cascade delete your information on the database and bucket), or Wigan County Council suspends the cyhoeddwn service, in which your account data will be wiped from both the database and bucket.
+We will store your data until your account is deleted (which will delete all the information we store about you), or [Wigan County Council] suspends the cyhoeddwn service, which will also delete all your data in the same way.

 ## What are your data protection rights?